1pierre1/ML-for-Finance/README.md

 ### Building a feedforward deep neural network (DNN) to compare it with the LSTM model
 In order to examine whether a LSTM is actually better when working with time-series data, we also built a feedforward deep neural network using the same libraries.
 We trained and tested it.

-The results of our analysis can be seen in the notebook provided in this respository.
+The results of our analysis can be seen in the notebook provided in this repository.

 If you have any comments or recommendations for improvement, please feel free to reach out.